There's a common misperception of interior designers that focuses on the decoration aspect of a project.

 - Contract Administration, including shop drawings and submittals

-The many factors to consider when choosing FF&E are also covered on the exam.
-This includes costing, sourcing and researching FF&E, all equally important.
+The exam also covers the many factors to consider when choosing FF&E. These include costing, sourcing, and researching FF&E, which are all equally important.

 Although your clients may think otherwise, no interior designer waves a magic wand.
 Designers don't “magically” research, select, order, receive and install FF&E in a project.

-Products should be evaluated for the client's criteria.
-This means they should be cost effective, durable, sustainable, and meet the desired aesthetic.
-Testing for durability and safety are of particular importance.
-You should know how to evaluate a fabric for durability, or a floor tile for slip resistance.
+Products should be evaluated for the client’s criteria.
+This means they should be cost-effective, durable, sustainable, and meet the desired aesthetic.
+Testing for durability and safety is of particular importance.
+For example, you should know how to evaluate a fabric for durability or a floor tile for slip resistance.

-A heavy focus of the IDPX exam, project management is an important responsibility of an interior designer.
-Bringing the project in on time and under budget, with a happy client, is no easy task!
+A heavy focus on the IDPX exam, project management, and coordination is an essential responsibility of interior designers.
+However, bringing the project in on time and under budget with a happy client is no easy task!

 - Negotiating fee